 - 1. The SLHS department office is located in Burk Hall 113. - 2.
 Communications with SLHS department office staff is to be conducted through the window in Room 114 reception room. - 3.
 Only faculty and staff can be admitted into the SLHs department office in Burk Hall 113. - 4.
 The SLHS reception room (BH 114) is for clients or student appointment check-in. - 5.
-Client and student files may be checked out through the SLHS office staff by asking for the file at the check-out window (BH 114) and completing an OUT card. - 6.
+Client files are on line in password-protected Box folders.
+They can be accessed through the Academic Office and Clinic Coordinator, Clinic Director, Department Chair, and, of course, your assigned clinical educator. - 6.
 The Clinicians' Materials Room (BH 127) houses materials/equipment that must be checked out in BH 114.
 Students can review materials/equipment only when an attendant is scheduled to work. - 7.
-The photocopier may not be used by students. - 8.
-The SLHS office hours are Monday Friday, 8:30 a.m.
-5:00 p.m.
-The office is closed for lunch every day from 1:00 2:00 p.m. - 9.
+The photocopier in BH 114 may not be used by students. - 8.
+The SLHS office hours are posted on the SLHS website, and are subject to change as the campus environment adjusts to the post-covid era. - 9.
 Clinicians' Workroom (Burk Hall 116): Tables/chairs, computers, a microwave oven, SLHS treatment toys and games, and the SLHS library are located in this room.
-The door of this room will be unlocked Monday Friday, 8:30 a.m.
-5:00 p.m.
-Students are responsible for maintaining the cleanliness in the workroom. - 10.
-Staffing/Meeting Rooms (Burk Hall 132, 133 and 138).
-These rooms are used for clinic staffing, small classes, large group treatment, and meetings. - 11.
+The door of this room will be unlocked in accordance with SLHS office hours.
+Students are responsible for maintaining the cleanliness in the workroom.
+Students cannot be in the room if there are no faculty or staff on site. - 10.
+Staffing/Meeting Rooms (Burk Hall 132, 133, 137, 138).
+These rooms are used for clinic staffing, small classes, large group treatment, meetings. - 11.
 AAC Lab/Staffing Room (Burk Hall 137).
-The AAC laboratory is used for preparation of materials for students and clients enrolled in the AAC storytellers and conversation club, the family centered autism clinic and the AAC grant.
-This room is also used for staffing, small classes, and meetings. - 12.
-Voice Lab (Burk Hall 140).
-The Visi-Pitch and other equipment for diagnosis and remediation of voice disorders are housed in this area. - 13.
+The AAC laboratory is used for preparation of materials for student clinicians enrolled in SLHS 880 and SLHS 882.
+It is paid for by student lab fees. - 12.
+Find Your Voice Lab (Burk Hall 140).
+The Visi-Pitch and other equipment for diagnosis and remediation of voice disabilities are housed in this area.
+Research for the Find Your Voice Lab is conducted in this room under the supervision of Dr. Anusha Sundarrajan. - 13.
 Gray Matter Lab (Burk Hall 107): Research for the Gray Matter Lab is conducted in this room under the supervision of Dr. Teresa Gray.